Starting a Watch Collection? Read This Guide First!

 Below are some tips to build a watch collection that will be the envy of many.
 Enjoy your horological journey!

 Pat yourself on the back for reading a guide like this before starting your watch collection.
 Just like in any other investment, it is important to know the things to watch out for so you don’t end up losing money.

 Try to familiarise yourself with the brands that you should avoid and keep on your radar.
 Hear what others have to say about a specific model.
 What are their experiences?
 Are they good or bad?

 When starting a hobby, it is normal to not know what you want.
 One way to develop your taste in watches is by researching and looking at other people’s watches.

 Take note of which models catch your attention.
 Eventually, you’ll notice a pattern.
 Maybe you prefer elegant dress watches that will go well with your suits.
 Or perhaps you’ll find the ruggedness of dive watches useful for your weekly adventures.

 Knowing what you need and want will help you curate a watch collection that works for you.

 Bear in mind that slow and steady wins the race.
 Once you’ve connected with other enthusiasts, it’s so easy to drool over their collection.
 Scanning other people’s SOTC (state of the collection) may tempt you to grow your watch collection as soon as possible.
 This is one mistake that you should avoid.

-Like what we said previously, it is normal to not know which watch you like.
+Like we said previously, it is normal to not know which watch you like.
 Developing a taste in anything takes time.
-If a watch has caught your attention, try to know about its history, pros, cons, etc. You can also try to look for alternative watches before buying it.
-Who knows?
-Maybe you’d end up liking that other watch more.
+If a watch has caught your attention, try to know about its history, pros, cons, etc. You can also try to look for alternative watches before buying them.
+Who knows, maybe you’d end up liking that other watch more?

 4. Know how to spot a fake watch.